Lymphoma symptoms

 If lymphoma is in the bone marrow

-• tiredness, if you do not have enough red blood cells - a low number of red blood cells is called anaemia
+• tiredness, if you do not have enough red blood cells (anaemia)

 • difficulty fighting infections, if you do not have enough white blood cells